mzprizm/react-app-project/project-worksheet.md

 - https://www.npmjs.com/package/react-share

 ### Code Snippet
-I loved how simple compnents can be and how powerful props are in React.
+I loved how simple components can be and how powerful props are in React.

 ```
 export default function Flex(props) {